-1. Provide motorbike parking to meet likely demand.
+Provide motorbike parking to meet likely demand.

 - Motorbike parking for new development is provided in accordance with the rates set out in Table 1.
 Council may require a greater provision of motorbike parking than indicated where warranted in the particular circumstances. - 2.
-Motorbike parking complies with the relevant Australian Standard (AS2890.35) and Council's Guidelines for Motorbike Parking in Newcastle-RMS Technical direction TDT 2004/02, Motor Bike Parking.
+Motorbike parking complies with the relevant Australian Standard (AS2890.5) and RMS Technical direction TDT 2004/02, Motor Bike Parking.